 Comparing online share dealing platforms side by side is no small task.
-For our 2022 review of U.K. brokers, nearly 600 data points were collected over a 10-week period and used to score each broker.
+For our 2024 review of U.K. brokers, more than 900 data points were collected over a 10-week period and used to score each broker.
 Let’s compare Interactive Brokers and Saxo Markets.

 Interactive Brokers vs Saxo Markets Comparison